Orthogonal group: Reflections

 The Cartan–Dieudonné theorem is the generalization of this result to the orthogonal group of a nondegenerate quadratic form over a field of characteristic different from two.

-The reflection through the origin (the map v ↦ −v) is an example of an element of O(n) that is not the product of fewer than n reflections.
+The reflection through the origin (the map v ↦ −v) is an example of an element of O(n) that is not a product of fewer than n reflections.

 Symmetry group of spheres

 The orthogonal group O(n) is the symmetry group of the (n − 1)-sphere (for n = 3, this is just the sphere) and all objects with spherical symmetry, if the origin is chosen at the center.